mapbender/mapbender-documentation/en/development/introduction.rst

 * Object-Orientated PHP: We're using PHP 5.3 which offers full object orientation.
 No simple scripts anymore.
-* Symfony2: This is what we build upon.
+* Symfony: This is what we build upon.
 So read `The Book
   <http://symfony.com/doc/current/index.html>`_ and learn about controllers,
   templating and the other cool things.
 * Docblock annotations: We use ApiGen to generate code documentation.